okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 1. Close the **Extensions** and **Settings** tabs.
 1. Refresh your OIN Wizard browser tab.

+#### Authentication policy for OIN Wizard

 The OIN Submission Tester is an Okta app installed in your Developer Edition org.
 This app requires a password-only authentication policy to run properly.

-For Developer Edition orgs, the default authentication policy is initially password only.
-Create a separate authentication policy for the OIN Submission Tester if you modify the default authentication policy to use multifactor authentication.
+For Developer Edition orgs, the default authentication policy requires MFA.
+Create a separate authentication policy for OIN Submission Tester activities.

 To create a password-only authentication policy for the OIN Submission Tester app, follow these steps:
 1. In the Admin Console, go to **Security** > **Authentication Policies**.